 Golden Rules for Food and Wine Matching

-We mentioned sauces, which can completely change the meat’s basic taste, and so you should pay attention to spices.
-Strong spice and spices in desserts, sausages, and salami can require a completely different wine selection which you would otherwise expect from the basic meal.
+We mentioned sauces, which can completely change the meat’s basic taste, so you should pay attention to spices.
+Strong spice and spices in desserts, sausages, and salami can require a completely different wine selection than you would otherwise expect from the basic meal.

-In fact, some meat dishes or types of meat have a very wide range of wines with which they are well trapped, and among them, you will decide which wine regarding the prepared food.
+In fact, some meat dishes or types of meat have a very wide range of wines with which they are well trapped, and among them, you will decide which wine is regarding the prepared food.

 Some Practical Advice About Food and Wine Matching

-– With boiled pork, many white wines and roses are well-caught, and you can serve white and even red wines baked and dried pork.
-Dry Malvasia, dried or semi-dry sauvignon and cabernet sauvignon, and blue frank or Cviček are excellent companions to baked pork.
+– With boiled pork, many white wines and roses are well-caught, and you can serve white and even red wines with baked and dried pork.
+Dry Malvasia, dried or semi-dry sauvignon, cabernet sauvignon, and blue frank or Cviček are excellent companions to baked pork.

 – Beef with a preparation method greatly changes its selection of wines.
-Cooked is well supplemented with some white wine or cviček, which is very lite, but baked or grilled beef is a better companion with a bold red wine such as merlot, cabernet sauvignon, blue pinot.
-For the roast-lung is better to prepare a red wine that has been matured for years.
+Cooked is well supplemented with some white wine or cviček, which is very lite, but baked or grilled beef is a better companion with a bold red wine such as merlot, cabernet sauvignon, or blue pinot.
+Preparing a red wine that has matured for years is better for roast beef.
 We recommend cabernet sauvignon or merlot.

 – Alcohol-rich wines, such as cabernet, merlot, Teran, blue frank, and cabernet sauvignon, are recommended for matching with game meat

 – For dried and smoked delicacies like prosciutto and ham, it is advisable to try out how spicy and salty they are.
 You can choose some of the white wines, while the red ones are more varied.
 Among the Slovenian wines, you can choose “Teran, Refošk, Modra Frankinja, Barbera, and Cabernet Sauvignon.”